Erie Belle: Service history

-Originally known as the Hector, the Erie Belle was built in 1862 in Cleveland, Ohio by Peck & Masters, serving as a tug in Lake Erie during the Civil War.
-Following the war, she sailed for many years as a passenger and package freight steamer, serving the western end of Lake Erie, until sinking in the Detroit River in November 1873.
-She was later raised and re-built, and in 1879 was sold to Daniel B. Odette of Windsor, who renamed her Erie Belle.
-Within a short period of time she was wrecked again, near Colchester, Ontario, following which she was repaired and once again returned to service, this time as a tug.
+Originally known as the Hector, the Erie Belle was built in 1862 in Cleveland, Ohio by Peck & Masters, to serve as a wrecking tug on Lake Ontario.
+In 1873 the tug sank in the Detroit River and was raised and returned to service.
+In 1879 Hector was sold to Daniel B. Odette of Windsor, registered as a Canadian ship, renamed Erie Belle, and reconfigured or housed in as a passenger and package freight steamer.
+As Erie Belle the ship served ports on the Canadian side of the western end of Lake Erie.
+Within a short time she sank again near Kingsville, Ontario after striking the fluke of another ship's anchor.
+She was raised and once again rebuilt as a tug.

 Demise

 A two-week period beginning on 11 November 1883, saw several powerful storms hit the east shore of Lake Huron.
-The schooner J. N. Carter was southward bound with a load of timber on November 15 when it overshot Kincardine harbour, and then blew ashore two miles south of the town as it attempted to turn and head north.
-The Erie Belle was sent to rescue the Carter and arrived on the morning of the 21st.
-Tow ropes were attached, but the Erie Belle initially was unable to move the stranded schooner.
+The schooner J. N. Carter was southward bound with a load of timber on November 15 when it overshot Kincardine harbour, and then grounded off shore two miles south of Kincardine as it attempted to turn and head north.
+The Erie Belle was sent to salvage the J. N. Carter and arrived on the morning of 21 November.
+Tow ropes were attached, but the Erie Belle was initially was unable to move the stranded schooner.
+During this operation, the Erie Belle's boiler exploded.
 While there are no reliable accounts of what caused the boiler to explode, a common theory is that the relief valve was wired shut in order to produce more steam, and as the engine over-heated and began to seize — further impeding the release of steam — the pressure reached the bursting point.
-Four crewmen died in the ensuing explosion, while the remaining eight were blown overboard and rescued by the crew of the Carter.
-The Carter was left to sit out the remainder of the winter, frozen in place, and was freed the following spring.
+Four crewmen died in the ensuing explosion and two died days later of injuries, while the remaining crew were blown overboard and rescued by the crew of the J. N. Carter.
+The J. N. Carter was left to sit out the remainder of the winter, frozen in place.
+Its cargo of lumber was unloaded over the ice and the ship was freed the following spring.
 She continued service on the Great Lakes until eventually foundering in the Mississagi Strait in the late 1890s.